jenstornell/kirby-seo/docs/FRONTEND.md

 <meta name="description" content="Some description">
 ```

-When using this example it will return the value.
+Using this example it will only return the value.

-Because you return it and therefor want to control it, it does not wrap it in HTML.
-If you want HTML, warp it yourself or create a snippet / pattern for it.
+This way you just return its value o suit your needs without wrapping it in HTML.
+If you want HTML, wrap it yourself or create a snippet / pattern for it.

 ```html
 <?php echo seo('title', array(), true); ?>